 - 2. There are 14 conditions of approval and 13 considerations of A-8589-C. As set forth in the SOJ, the applicant proposes revision to 8 of the conditions of approval and 8 of the considerations.
+The applicant also proposed revision to one additional condition at the Planning Board hearing.
 Conformance with A-8589-C is addressed in a separate finding below, and the applicant's proposed revisions are addressed therein. - 3.
 As presented in the table above, 441,468 square feet of the allowable retail square footage is unbuilt and will continue to be available for development within Bowie New Town Center, including on Lot 6.
 No changes are proposed as part of this request.
-The density and intensity regulations for the M-A-C Zone are addressed by the applicant within their SOJ and are further analyzed in this technical staff report in light of the potential development of residential land uses on Lot 6.
-Staff finds this proposal conforms with the applicable M-A-C Zone requirements and will be analyzed further at the time of CDP and SDP when the land uses to be constructed are specified. - 4.
-As presented in the table above, 640,864 square feet of the allowable office square footage is unbuilt and will continue to be available for development within Bowie New Town Center, including on Lot 6.
+The density and intensity regulations for the M-A-C Zone are addressed by the applicant within their SOJ and are further analyzed in this resolution in light of the potential development of residential land uses on Lot 6.
+This proposal conforms with the applicable M-A-C Zone requirements and will be analyzed further at the time of CDP and SDP when the land uses to be constructed are specified. - 4.
+As presented in the table above, 529,500 square feet of the allowable office square footage is unbuilt and will continue to be available for development within Bowie New Town Center, including on Lot 6.
 No changes are proposed as part of this request.
-The density and intensity regulations for the M-A-C Zone are addressed by the applicant within their SOJ and are further analyzed in this technical staff report, in light of the potential development of residential land uses on Lot 6.
-Staff finds this proposal conforms with the applicable M-A-C Zone requirements and will be analyzed further at the time of CDP and SDP when the land uses to be constructed are specified.

-7. Basic Plan Compliance with the Zoning Ordinance:
+The density and intensity regulations for the M-A-C Zone are addressed by the applicant within their SOJ and are further analyzed in this resolution, in light of the potential development of residential land uses on Lot 6.
+This proposal conforms with the applicable M-A-C Zone requirements and will be analyzed further at the time of CDP and SDP when the land uses to be constructed are specified. - 7.
+Basic Plan Compliance with the Zoning Ordinance: